-With the advent of a late cyclone looming this weekend (an active system is being followed by the Bureau of Meteorology) some insurers have previously found the risk of insuring properties too great to accept.
-We suspect this will be no different this year.
+When cyclones are looming (an active system is being followed by the Bureau of Meteorology) some insurers have previously found the risk of insuring properties too great to accept during this time.

 “… the deal could be off because of a short term weather pattern…”

 Clause 8.1 of the REIQ contract for both house and land sales and CTS lot sales provides that “the Property is at the Buyer’s risk from 5 PM on the first Business Day after the Contract Date.”

 So, if for example, the garage attached to a house, or a part of the house is damaged as a result of cyclonic winds during the course of the contract, the buyer will still be required to complete the contract and pay the full purchase price notwithstanding the resultant damage.
 No set-off is allowed, and it is unlikely a seller would be prepared to make a claim on their own insurance and face higher premiums in years to come as a result.